 Described as one of the best and most influential photography books of all times, The Americans by Robert Frank changed the very nature of photography, showing it could be personal, poetic and real.
-Embarking on a series of road trips through the United States in the 1950s, Frank created a document which showed a different America as opposed to the country’s self-image at the time.
+Embarking on a series of road trips through the United States in the 1950s, Frank created photos which showed a different America as opposed to the country’s self-image at the time.

 Henri Cartier-Bresson, The Decisive Moment